 A new pilot study revealed in the Science Digest shows that 65% of physicians are asked about e-cigs by their patients.
 Of those who are asked, about 30% recommend using vaping products such as electronic cigarettes as a means to quit smoking.

-The study which covered 158 physicians in total was based on a short survey over the web that asked them specific questions about their specialty, demographics, communications about e-cigarettes with their patients and their personal attitudes about reducing the harm that tobacco products cause.
-The study did show that many patients are asking their doctors about tobacco and its effects along with their recommendations of how to quit.
+The study, which covered 158 physicians in total, was based on a short web survey asking them specific questions about their specialty, demographics, communications about e-cigarettes with their patients, and their personal attitudes about reducing the harm that tobacco products cause.
+The study showed that many patients are asking their doctors about tobacco and its effects, along with their recommendations on quitting.

-Admittedly, the 158 respondents were just a fraction of the total emails that were sent out which means that the lower number has less accuracy in terms of surveying all physicians.
-However, of the ones that were returned, the 30% number about recommending e-cigs as a tool to help quit smoking was a substantial one.
+Admittedly, the 158 respondents were just a fraction of the total emails sent out, which means that the lower number is less accurate in surveying all physicians.
+However, of the ones that were returned, the 30% number recommending e-cigs as a tool to help quit smoking was substantial.

-It must also be noted that 36% of the physicians who responded offered harm reduction approach to quitting as opposed to the standard “all tobacco products are bad” response.
-The information was gathered over the first few months of 2014 and the doctors who were most frequently asked by their patients about smoking alternatives were those who treat a number of tobacco causing diseases.
+It must also be noted that 36% of the physicians who responded offered a harm reduction approach to quitting as opposed to the standard “all tobacco products are bad” response.
+The information was gathered over the first few months of 2014, and the doctors who were most frequently asked by their patients about smoking alternatives were those who treat a number of tobacco-causing diseases.

-While further studies will have to be performed, it is clear that there is a growing trend among doctors, particularly those who are younger to recommend vape "electronic cigarettes" as a means to help their patients quit smoking tobacco products.
+While further studies will have to be performed, it is clear that there is a growing trend among doctors, particularly younger ones, to recommend vaping "electronic cigarettes" to help their patients quit smoking tobacco products.